valentinavallalta/cs124-lab2/design/design.md

 App and also from the Notes App.
 We decided to have a homepage with all the current lists written in a list.
 From this home page, a user can click on a list to enter it.
 Users can also delete lists with the "x" button, similar to before and they can add lists with a "+" button at the bottom.
 The design of this homepage has many similar aspects to a To Do List page to keep uniformity amongst pages in our app.
+A link to a Google Drive with a video for how to use this website with keyboard only and for how to use this website with VoiceOver only can be found here: https://drive.google.com/drive/u/1/folders/1NNGw-m71zcqOuTYeS6niFWOtRSDRXTG9

 The lists the user owns and the lists shared with them are separated; the owner and the user's role (either viewer or editor) is displayed inside the list itself.
 Also displayed on the main page is the user's email, and a sign-out button.
 If the email is not verified, the option to verify email is also presented in the upper right-hand corner.
 This way, all information about